Parents are key members of the NICU team.

 Feeding Your Baby

-At first, most babies get their fluids by vein.
-We begin to give your baby breast milk or formula as soon as his or her condition allows.
-Many babies especially those weighing less than 1500 grams (3 pounds, 5 ounces) are often fed through a feeding tube at first.
-When your baby is ready, he or she will begin breast/bottle feeding.
+We begin to give your baby milk as soon as his or her condition allows.
+Many babies, especially those weighing less than 1500 grams (3 pounds, 5 ounces), are often fed through a feeding tube at first.
+When your baby is ready, he or she will begin feeding by mouth.
+For mothers providing breast milk and who desire to nurse, we will help support your baby's initial feedings at the breast.
 Nurses and lactation consultants will help support you when feeding your baby, as often babies in the NICU have unique needs when learning to feed.

 Holding Your Baby